Funeral Arrangements – some ideas.

 Prepaid funeral arrangements do make it easier to ignore the subtle sales pitch of the funeral director encouraging you to display your affection in financial terms with lots of “small” extras.
 These can add hundreds or even thousands of pounds to the cost of the funeral arrangements.

-We are adding a section on funeral arrangements to our free probate guide – why not download a copy, and we’d really welcome your feedback so we can make life easier for others.
+We are adding a section on what to do when someone dies – why not download a copy, and we’d really welcome your feedback so we can make life easier for others.